BjBodner/old-portfolio/README.md

 # Visualization Projects:

 Overview:
-These visualization project are mostly focused on phenomena in physics, where the equations are well defined but their visual representation is not always immediatelly obvious (especially when learning them for the first time).
-These project were mostly made while I was studying these topics, in my undergraduate courses.
-Though they were initially made in an attempt to understand the learned material in a more intuitive way, before my course examinations, they have been very useful in teaching these topics to students in private tutoring.
+These visualization projects are mostly focused on phenomena in physics.
+In most of these projects equations which generate these behaviors are well defined, but their visual representation is not always immediately obvious (especially when learning them for the first time).
+These projects were mostly made while I was studying these topics, during my undergraduate courses, in an attempt to gain a more intuitive understanding of them.
+Though I initially made them for myself, they have been very helpful in teaching these concepts to students during my private tutoring sessions.
 The topics span a few topics in physics such as visualizing spherical harmonics, phonon dispersions relations, complex functions/domains and more.
-I hope you enjoy these project and that they will help create more intuitive understanding of the topics they focus on.
+I hope you enjoy these projects and that they will help to provide a better intuition about these topics.

 List of Machine learning and optimization projects: